ivanamat/cakephp3-aclmanager/README.md

 CakePHP 3.x - AclManager is a single plugin for manage CakePHP 3.x ACLs, based on the [original idea](https://github.com/FMCorz/AclManager) of [Frédéric Massart (FMCorz)](https://github.com/FMCorz) for CakePHP 2.x.

+This project will be deprecated in favor of CakePHP 4.x - AclManager.

+All code will be moved to the repository https://github.com/ivanamat/cakephp-aclmanager in order to continue future versions.

 ## Author